wbotelhos/raty/README.txt

  * --------------------------------------------------------------------------
  * @glbenz
  * @franciscosouza
+ * @olleolleolle
  *
  * Usage (default values):
  * --------------------------------------------------------------------------
  * $('div#star').raty({
  *	cancelHint:   'cancel this rating!',                           // The hint information.
  *	cancelOff:    'cancel-off.png'                                 // Name of the cancel image off.
  *	cancelOn:     'cancel-on.png'                                  // Name of the cancel image on.
  *	cancelPlace:  'left',                                          // Position of the cancel button.
  *	hintList:     ['bad', 'poor', 'regular', 'good', 'gorgeous'],  // A hint information for default 5 stars.
  *	number:       5,                                               // Number of star.
  *	path:         'img,                                            // Path of images.
  *	readOnly:     false,                                           // read-only or not.
  *	scoreName:    'score',                                         // The name of target score.
- *		showCancel:   false,                                           // If will be showed a button to cancel the rating.
+ *	showCancel:   false,                                           // Show a button to cancel the rating or not.
  *	showHalf:     false,                                           // Active the half star.
  *	starHalf:     'star-half.png',                                 // The image of the half star.
  *	start:        0,                                               // Start with a score value.
  *	starOff:      'star-off.png',                                  // Name of the star image on.
  *	starOn:       'star-on.png'                                    // Name of the star image on.
- *    //onClick:    function() { alert('clicked!'); }                // A default function can to be setted here.
+ *	//onClick:    function() { alert('clicked!'); }                // Default onClick function.
  * });
  *
  *  <div id="star"></div>
  *